 During this time, two Black musicians auditioned for the New York Philharmonic.
 They did not make it out of the first round.

 Alfred Brown jokingly said, “Suppose it was impossible to know if musicians were Black or white when auditioning?
 Would Black people make it?”
 His question triggered the idea of musicians auditioning behind a screen to remove discrimination from the audition procedure.
 It took two to three years, and the practice continues to this day.
-(However, history tells us that the quest for justice is never ending.
-Screened auditions, while revolutionary at the time, are now being questioned by some activists as not actually accomplishing the intended goal of diversity, equity and inclusion.)

 Soon the timpanist position in the San Francisco Symphony became available.
 Elayne played “Le Scare du Printemps” and won the audition.
 She would be the first Black musician to earn a principal position with a major orchestra.